SJTU-IPADS/krcore-artifacts/docs/exp.md

 ![fig14](./screenshoots/fig14.png)

-The log files can also be found in the `out` directory.
+The log files can also be found in the `out/race-hashing-verbs`,`out/race-hashing-krcore`,`out/race-hashing-krcore-async` directory.

 ---